-- 1.A description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable procedures, and a statement of the potential sanctions/responsive actions that could result; - 2.
-The time, date, and location of the hearing and a reminder that attendance is mandatory, superseding all other College activities; - 3.
-Any technology that will be used to facilitate the hearing; - 4.Information about the option for the Live Hearing to occur with the Parties in separate rooms using technology that enables the Hearing Decision-Maker(s) and Parties to see and hear a Party or Witness answering questions.
-Such a request must be raised with the Title IX Coordinator at least five (5) Working Days prior to the hearing; - 5.A list of all individuals attending the hearing, along with an invitation to object to any Hearing Decision-Maker on the basis of demonstrated bias.
-This must be raised with the Title IX Coordinator at least two (2) Working Days prior to the hearing; - 6.Information on how the hearing will be recorded and how Parties can access the recording after the hearing; - 7.A statement that if any Party or Witness does not appear at the scheduled hearing, the hearing may be held in their absence, and the Party's or Witness's testimony, and any statements given prior to the hearing, will not be considered by the Hearing Decision-Maker(s) in reaching a Finding; - 8.Notice that for compelling reasons, the Hearing Decision-Maker may reschedule the hearing; - 9.Notification that the Parties may have the assistance of an Advisor of their choosing at the hearing and will be required to have one present to ask any questions on their behalf.
+- 1. A description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable procedures, and a statement of the potential sanctions/responsive actions that could result; - 2.
+The time, date, and location of the hearing and a reminder that attendance ismandatory, superseding all other College activities;

+- 3. Any technology that will be used to facilitate the hearing; - 4.
+Information about the option for the Live Hearing to occur with the Parties in separate rooms using technology that enables the Hearing Decision-Maker(s) and Parties to see and hear a Party or Witness answering questions.
+Such a request must be raised with the Title IX Coordinator at least five (5) Working Days prior to the hearing; - 5.
+A list of all individuals attending the hearing, along with an invitation to object to any Hearing Decision-Maker on the basis of demonstrated bias.
+This must be raised with the Title IX Coordinator at least two (2) Working Days prior to the hearing; - 6.
+Information on how the hearing will be recorded and how Parties can access the recording after the hearing and a reminder that no person other than the hearing administrator may record the hearing; - 7.
+A statement that if any Party or Witness does not appear at the scheduled hearing, the hearing may be held in their absence; - 8.
+Notice that for compelling reasons, the Hearing Decision-Maker may reschedule the hearing; - 9.
+Notification that the Parties may have the assistance of an Advisor of their choosing at the hearing and will be required to have one present to ask any questions on their behalf.
 The Party must notify the Title IX Coordinator if they do not have an Advisor, and the College will appoint one.
 Each Party must have an Advisor present.
-There are no exceptions;

-- 10. A copy of all the materials provided to the Hearing Decision-Maker(s) about the matter, unless they have been provided already; - 11.
-An invitation to each Party to submit an impact statement to the Title IX Coordinator.
-The Title IX Coordinator will supply these statements to the Hearing Decision-Maker at the conclusion of the hearing to be opened only if a policy violation is found.
-The Hearing Decision-Maker will review the impact statements prior to working with the Vice President of Student Affairs on any Sanction determination; - 12.
-An invitation to contact the Title IX Coordinator to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least seven (7) Working Days prior to the hearing; and - 13.
-That the Parties cannot bring mobile phones/devices into the hearing.
+There are no exceptions; - 10.
+A copy of all the materials provided to the Hearing Decision-Maker(s) about the matter, unless they have been provided already; - 11.
+An invitation to each Party to submit an impact statement to the Title IX Coordinator, if requested by the Hearing Decision-Maker.
+The Hearing Decision-Maker will review the impact statements prior to determining Sanctions; and - 12.
+An invitation to contact the Title IX Coordinator to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least seven (7) Working Days prior to the hearing.

-Appendix H: Hearing Procedures and Protocols
+Appendix I: Hearing Procedures and Protocols